Hungarian Declaration of Independence

 The Hungarian Declaration of Independence declared the independence of Hungary from the Habsburg monarchy during the Hungarian Revolution of 1848.
+The declaration of Hungarian independence was made possible by the positive mood created by the military successes of the Spring Campaign.
 It was presented to the National Assembly in closed session on 13 April 1849 by Lajos Kossuth, and in open session the following day, despite political opposition from within the Hungarian Peace Party.
 The declaration was passed unanimously the following day.